syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/blazor-web-assembly.md

 1. Install `Syncfusion.Blazor.RichTextEditor` NuGet package to the application by using the `NuGet Package Manager`.

-> Note: Please ensure to check the Include prerelease option for our Beta release.
+> Please ensure to check the Include prerelease option for our Beta release.

 1. You can add the client-side resources through CDN or from NuGet package in the `<head>` element of the ~/Pages/_Host.cshtml page.